-There are two commands provides; Subscribe and Get.
+The query engine provides two commands; Subscribe and Get.

-The Subscribe keyword is used for asynchronous query request that is affective till cancel the registered query statements.
+The Subscribe keyword is used for asynchronous query request that is affective till the registered query is removed.
 That is, the result can be delivered to clients several times whenever conditions meet.
 The Get keyword is almost same as subscribe, but the result data is delivered only once.